What Are the Best International Credit Cards for Expatriates?

 - $95 annual fee after the first year

-- 2 points for every dollar spent on restaurants and travel
+- Earn 2 points for every dollar you spend on restaurants and travel

-For a much more detailed list of the best credit cards for living abroad, come explore the following articles:
+For a more detailed list of the best credit cards for living abroad, explore the following articles:

 What Is the Typical Processing Fee for International Credit and Debit Cards?

-Processing fees can vary drastically from one card to the next.
-However, certain companies will charge a much higher processing fee than others.
-Capital One and Discover are notorious for not charging foreign transaction fees, while other companies like TD Bank and Wells Fargo have been known to charge up to 3% in foreign processing fees.
-This number can vary from one card to another, and many of these banks will waive all foreign transaction fees for certain cards, so do your research on the processing fees of your provider before your move.
+Processing fees can vary significantly from one card to the next.
+However, certain companies will charge much higher fees than others.
+For example, Capital One and Discover are well-known for not charging foreign transaction fees on certain cards, while banks like TD Bank and Wells Fargo may charge up to 3% on certain credit and debit cards.

-What Do I Need to Do Before Using My Credit or Debit Card Abroad?
+What Do I Need to Do Before Using My Debit or Credit Card Abroad?

 Request Your Credit Card’s PIN Number